 In June 2018, the NSW Government announced changes to the way kangaroos are managed as part of a package of drought relief measures (PDF 228KB).

-As of 1 January 2019, the South East NSW commercial kangaroo management zone will be expanded to include the nearby Bombala area.
+As of 1 January 2019, the South East NSW commercial kangaroo management zone is expanded to include the nearby Bombala area.

-View a map of the NSW commercial kangaroo management zones (PDF 1.7MB) for 2019.
+View maps of the NSW commercial kangaroo management zones for 2020.

 The commercial harvest area of New South Wales is divided into kangaroo management zones.
 Kangaroo management zones are used to allocate and issue harvesting quotas.
 A quota limits the number of kangaroos of each species that can be harmed commercially in any kangaroo management zone.